Weak-measurement-induced asymmetric dephasing: manifestation of intrinsic measurement chirality

+We employ the same protocol for inducing phases by measurements, but with the first $N$ measurements being non-projective, as defined in Eqs.~(\ref{eq:rotation_matrix}--\ref{eq:Kraus_C,A}) with $S=2C/N$ and $R=2A/N$.
+The parameters $C$ and $A$ (of $O(1)$) characterize the measurement; the $1/N$ scaling is required in order to avoid the quantum Zeno effect in the $N\rightarrow\infty$ limit, allowing for non-trivial evolution of the system's trajectory and the study of measurement chirality.
+With this modification, the spin state follows a trajectory parameterized by the readout sequence $\{r_{k}\}$, cf.~Fig.~\ref{fig:trajectories_on_the_Bloch_sphere}(b) (each sequence is associated with a specific probability).
+We keep the final measurement, $k=N+1$, projective, and postselect it on yielding $r=0$ readout in order to ensure that the spin has followed a closed trajectory on the Bloch sphere.

+\emph{The observable}.---For each readout sequence $\{r_{k}\}$, the spin state acquires a phase $\chi_{\{r_{k}\}}^{(d)}$.
+After averaging over different readout sequences, we define the averaged phase, $\bar{\chi}^{(d)}$, and the dephasing parameter, $\alpha^{(d)}$, through

-The factor of $2$ in the exponent of Eq.~(\ref{eq:av_phase_def}) is related to the phase observation protocol \citep{Snizhko2019f}: A phase could be measured by an interference experiment, where a ``flying spin 1/2'', represented by an impinging electron, is split between two arms and subjected to measurements in one of them.
-Such a protocol, however, presents the following problem: the detector changing its state would not only induce a back-action on the system (the flying spin-1/2), but would also constitute a ``which-path'' measurement, undermining the interference.
-Instead, we resort to a measurement setup where each detector is coupled to respective points on both arms.
-The detector--system couplings are engineered such that the phases accumulated in the respective arms are $\chi_{\{r_{k}\}}^{(d)}$ and $-\chi_{\{r_{k}\}}^{(d)}$.
+This somewhat arbitrary form of averaging in Eq.~(\ref{eq:av_phase_def}) is motivated by the following proposal for observing the measurement-induced phases \citep{Gebhart2020,Snizhko2020c}.
+The phase could, naively, be measured by an interference experiment, where a ``flying spin-1/2'', represented by an impinging electron, is split between two arms and subjected to measurements in one of them.
+Such a protocol, however, presents the following problem: the detector changing its state would not only induce a back-action on the system (the flying spin-1/2), but would also constitute a ``which-path'' measurement, undermining the interference, just as conventional coupling to the environment would.
+Instead, one can resort to a measurement setup where each detector is coupled to respective points on both arms.
+The system-detector couplings are engineered such that the phases accumulated in the respective arms are $\chi_{\{r_{k}\}}^{(d)}$ and $-\chi_{\{r_{k}\}}^{(d)}$ for each and every sequence of readouts $\{r_{k}\}$.
 With these designed couplings, the probabilities of obtaining a specific readout sequence $\{r_{k}\}$ are identical for both arms, hence, no ``which path'' measurement.
 The interference pattern then corresponds to the relative phase $e^{2i\chi_{\{r_{k}\}}^{(d)}}$ and is averaged over runs with different readout sequences $\{r_{k}\}$.

-We find that, in general, the dephasing factor does not have a prescribed symmetry with respect to changing the directionality of the trajectory, $d\rightarrow-d$, i.e., $\alpha^{(d)}\neq\pm\alpha^{(-d)}$.
-Rather, it comprises a symmetric and an antisymmetric term, $\alpha^{(d)}=\alpha^{s}+\alpha^{a}d$.
-The total dephasing must represent a suppression factor of any coherent contribution, hence $\alpha^{s}\geq\alpha^{a}$.
-Remarkably, we find that for certain protocol parameters both the symmetric and the antisymmetric terms diverge.
-We study this divergence and link it to a topological transition in the behavior of the averaged phase $\bar{\chi}^{(d)}$.